 In terms of vibrations, I was pleasantly surprised to find them far more rumbly than I was expecting.
 They’re not the strongest, even at the highest levels, but they’re still pretty good.
 Overall, though, the beauty of this toy is that it’s greater than the sum of its parts.
 The suction is good, the vibrations are fine, but together is where the magic really happens.

-Compared to other suction-only toys, I felt as though the orgasm from this one encompassed my whole vulva rather than being concentrated in my clitoris.
+Compared to other suction-only toys I’ve reviewed, I felt as though the orgasm from the Womanizer Enhance encompassed my whole vulva rather than being concentrated in my clitoris.

 Other Things I Liked Include: